Compositional Phoneme Approximation for L1-Grounded L2 Pronunciation Training: Experiments

 To assess word-level perceptual nativeness, we utilize the LLM-as-a-judge~\cite{parikh2025zero}.
 We perform pairwise comparisons between utterances using deterministic decoding settings and apply debiasing techniques to mitigate order effects~\cite{zheng2023judging, liusie-etal-2024-llm}.
 For each participant and word, GPT-4o~\cite{hurst2024gpt} conducted 18 pairwise comparisons between the two methods with the prompt provided in Appendix~\ref{appendix:prompt}

 As shown in Figure~\ref{fig:llm_results}, CPA-based utterances were preferred over ENG in nearly all cases, with 357 out of 360 cells showing a win rate above 50\%; only 3 cells (0.8\%) fell below this threshold, with 44\% win rates.
 Against KOR, CPA achieved over 50\% win rates in all 360 cells.
 On average, CPA was preferred in 80.6\% of comparisons against ENG and 81.9\% against KOR, indicating a consistent perception of greater nativeness.
 These results suggest that accurately approximating L2 phonemes through CPA significantly improves word-level perceptual nativeness in L2 speech.
+Supplementary human evaluation results are provided in Appendix~\ref{human_evaluation}.